fabric8io/fabric8/quickstarts/java/simple/README.md

 The following information is divided into two sections, whether you are using the command line shell in fabric, or using the web console

-### Using the command line shell
+### Using the OpenShift Kube command line shell

-To stop and undeploy the example in fabric8:

-1. Stop and delete the child container by entering the following command at the console:
+To stop and undeploy the example using the OpenShift Kube command line, enter the following commands at the console:

-        fabric:container-stop mychild
-        fabric:container-delete mychild
+        openshift kube stop quickStartCamelSpringController
+        openshift kube rm quickStartCamelSpringController

 ### Using the web console